LucaDonio/Binary-Logistic-Regression/README.md

     b.
 Alg: algorithm used to calculate Theta ('normEq' or 'gradDescent')

-NOTE: make sure to include the bias column in the matrix X before passing it to any function.
+NOTE: make sure to include the bias column in matrix X before passing it to any function.